tony-aw/tinycodet/README.md

   accordingly.
 Re-wrote the `import_as()` help page to be more in line with CRAN rules.
 More examples added.
 Tiny textual edits to documentation.
+- 5 October: Reduced the amount of text in the arguments sections.
+  Reduced the number of suggested packages.
+Added URLs to the GitHub page and Website.